-7. A reversing tumbler (basket) dryer should never be operated with less than a 60 lb.
-(27 kg) load (dry weight).
+7. A reversing basket (tumbler) dryer should never be operated with less than a 60 lb.
+(27.22 kg.) load (dry weight).
 The size of the load will affect the coast-down and dwell (stop) times.
-The tumbler (basket) must come to a complete stop before starting in opposite direction.
-For microprocessor controller (computer) models, with the automatic (mode) cycle only, the Spin Time and Stop Time are not adjustable.
-The spin times and stop times have been preprogrammed into the microprocessor controller (computer) for 120-seconds spin time and a 5-second dwell (stop) time.
-(For timer controlled models, refer to the Reversing Timer Spin/Dwell Adjustments in Section VIII of this manual.)
+The basket (tumbler) must come to a complete stop before starting in opposite direction.
+For microprocessor controller (computer) models, with the automatic (mode) cycle only, the spin time and stop time are not adjustable.
+The spin and stop times have been preprogrammed into the microprocessor controller (computer) for 120-seconds spin time and a 5-second dwell (stop) time.
+(For timer controlled models, refer to the Reversing Timer Spin/ Dwell Adjustments in Section VIII of this manual.)